Shield of the Trinity: Orientation of diagram, and placement of outer node captions

 As the First Person of the Trinity, the Father is always in the most honorable position in the diagram.
-So in the form of the diagram with one vertex down, the caption PATER or Father is always placed in the top left node, which is heraldically the top right or "dexter chief", when considered from the point of view of someone holding the shield from behind.
+So in the form of the diagram with one vertex down, the caption PATER or Father is always placed in the top left node, which is heraldically in dexter chief, i.e. top right when considered from the point of view of someone holding the shield from behind.
 In the form of the diagram with one vertex up, the caption PATER or Father is always placed in the topmost node.
 The placement of the captions FILIUS or Son and SPIRITUS SANCTUS or Holy Spirit in the remaining two outer nodes can vary.

 In the 13th-century versions of the diagram, the caption FILIUS is placed in the bottom node.
 Often a cross is drawn in the link between the center node and the bottom node, in order to symbolize the idea that the Second Person of the Trinity entered into the world (or that "The Word was made flesh", as is stated in a Latin annotation on the diagram included in Matthew Paris' Chronica Majora which quotes from the Vulgate of John verse 1:14).
 When this form of the Shield of the Trinity diagram with one vertex down is used after the 13th century, the Son is much more often placed in the top right node, and the Holy Spirit in the bottom node (as shown in the illustrations above).

 The diagram below shows the earliest and most recent major variants of the Shield of the Trinity diagram: On the left, the form attested in various manuscripts c.
 1208–1260 AD, and on the right the form popularized among some English-speaking Protestants in recent years by Paul P. Enns' 1989 book The Moody Handbook of Theology and H. Wayne House's 1992 book Charts of Christian Theology and Doctrine.
 Note that in the 13th-century manuscripts, the cross is often drawn as a detailed artistic illumination of Christ on the cross, which is not attempted here.